 What Not To Eat

-you can eat it once a week but I wouldn’t eat it any more than that due to the high content of mercury in it which is very harmful to your babies brain, kidneys and nervous system.
+you can eat it once a week but I wouldn’t eat it any more than that due to the high content of mercury in it which is very harmful to your baby’s brain, kidneys, and nervous system.

 Brie, feta, and a few others but it will say on the packaging